-In the MINDED intervention, patients with common mental health problems are offered 30-minute consultations with a clinical psychologist located in the GP practice to conduct a thorough assessment and provide patients with time to explore their problems and start to identify solutions.
+In the MINDED intervention, patients with common mental health problems are offered 30-minute consultations with a clinical psychologist or member of an in-house psychology team located in the GP practice – to conduct a thorough assessment and provide patients with time to explore their problems and start to identify solutions.

 Where appropriate, patients are signposted to further sources of support.
 Patients can also arrange further MINDED appointments to continue to explore and refine their treatment and support options.